Emergency Dentistry – Greenbelt, MD

 Life is full of unexpected surprises, and as we all know by now, many of them can be quite unpleasant.
 If you or a loved one suddenly find yourselves in need of immediate dental care, know that you can always turn to our emergency dentist in Greenbelt, MD.
 McCarl Dental Group is able to arrange same-day emergency dental appointments for patients in most cases, so we can get you out of pain and back to their normal lives as quickly as possible.

 Why Choose McCarl Dental Group for Emergency Dental Care?

 - Same-day appointments available for emergency patients

 - Able to provide both emergency root canals & extractions

 - Kind, compassionate, & experienced team

 “An outstanding level of care & talent is used from the doctors, hygienists, and staff at McCarl Dental.”

 “ "I appreciate the amazing customer service at McCarl Dental Group - it exceeds all expectations!”

-- Replace knocked out teeth, dental crowns, or other dental restorations whenever possible.
-In some cases, teeth will reattach naturally, so restoring the tooth to its socket can improve your chances of reimplantation.
-Restorations are fragile, so if they are intact after being knocked out, returning them to their proper position is the best way to protect them.
-If they are in danger of falling out again, please put it in a plastic bag or container and bring it with you to the dental office.
-We do not want you to swallow the tooth or crown.
+Whenever possible, replace dental crowns, fillings, and other dental restorations.
+These custom crafted restorations are fragile, so if they are intact after being knocked out, returning them to their proper position is the best way to protect them.
+If they are in danger of falling out again, please put them in a plastic bag or container and bring them with you to the dental office.
+We do not want you to swallow the crown or other restoration.